 In other cases, it could be indicative of company culture.
 How they respond to your refusal to answer—if you choose not to—such questions will likely indicate whether the question was due to a terrible work culture or simply them not being familiar with interviewing guidelines.

 The Panel Interview

-Regardless of the job for which you're interviewing, it's always a smart idea to ask specific questions about the company culture and work environment, and to show you took the time to do your homework about the company.
-Present yourself as the preferred networking administration candidate and be prepared to explain why you are.
+Regardless of the job for which you're interviewing, it's always a smart idea to ask specific questions about the company culture and work environment and to show you took the time to do your homework about the company.
+Present yourself as the preferred networking administrator candidate and be prepared to explain why you are.